Ph.D. in Applied Behavior Analysis

 - Three letters of recommendation that specifically speak to the likelihood of the applicant’s success in a doctoral degree program

-- Writing sample: a research-based paper in applied behavior analysis or a related area of psychology of at least ten pages that was previously submitted as part of graduate course.
+- A copy of a research-based paper (preferably at least 10 pages) in applied behavior analysis or a related area of psychology that was previously submitted as part of an undergraduate or graduate course.
 If applicable, the applicant’s master’s thesis is preferable.

-- Three to five page personal statement describing reasons for pursuing Ph.D. in ABA at Caldwell University, current research interests, and preferred faculty member with whom to study (including reasons for this choice).
+- Two to three page personal statement describing the reasons for pursuing a Ph.D. in ABA at Caldwell University, current research interests, etc.

 ABA 510 Survey of Research Methods and Statistics (3)